-Dr. Garnet George Stonehouse was born on the 23rd of April, 1896 in Wallaceburg, Ontario.
-He was the eldest of 3 children born to his parents, David Wesley Stonehouse and the former Mary Elizabeth Thompson.
+Dr. Garnet George Stonehouse was born on the 23rd of April, 1896 in Wallaceburg.
+He was the eldest of 3 children born to David Wesley Stonehouse and the former Mary Elizabeth Thompson.
 His father was a merchant and his siblings were; Ila Fern Stonehouse who was born on the 13th of September, 1897 and Roy Clayton Stonehouse who was born on the 28th of June, 1901.

 According to the 1930 and 1940 U.S. Census’, Dr. and Mrs. Stonehouse and their son Wesley were residing in Grand Rapids, Michigan where Dr. Stonehouse was a practicing physician.

 Dr. Stonehouse enlisted in World War II with the United States Military.
 At the time of his registration he listed 208 Pioneer Road in Grand Rapids, Michigan, as his residence.
 His phone number was 88922.
 According to the 1959 Grand Rapids City Directory, Dr. Stonehouse’s office was located at 26 Sheldon Ave. and he still resided at 208 Pioneer Road.

 **Dr. Stonehouse is also featured on the ‘Gathering Our Heroes’ website.

 *** Dr. Stonehouse’s son Wesley also served during WWII with the United States Armed Services.

 ****Dr. Stonehouse’s sister Ila Fern Stonehouse married Alex McVean.
 Alex McVean’s sister was Dr. Sarah Georgiana McVean, who practiced medicine in Dresden and is also featured on the Chatham-Kent Physician Tribute website.